Josephson quantum spin thermodynamics: Experimental realization and Conclusions

-We have compared our proposal with other Josephson quantum heat engines and refrigerators in Table I. While, Refs.~\onlinecite{bsc}, \onlinecite{carr} are very important works which laid down the principle of Josephson quantum heat engine and refrigerator, efficiency and coefficient of performance (COP) of these can none-the-less be still enhanced, and the tunability of the device improved as we show in this work.
-In both Refs.~\onlinecite{bsc} and \onlinecite{carr}, the Josephson quantum heat engine and refrigerator can be tuned from engine mode to refrigerator mode via changing the temperatures of left and right reservoirs only, while in this proposal it is seen that heat engine to refrigeration mode transition or for that matter to Joule or cold pump can be effected by either the magnetic flux enclosed or by tuning the temperature of reservoirs.
+In both Refs.~\onlinecite{bsc} and \onlinecite{carr}, the Josephson quantum heat engine and refrigerator can be tuned from engine mode to refrigerator mode via exchanging the temperatures of left and right reservoirs only, while in this proposal it is seen that heat engine to refrigeration mode transition or for that matter to Joule or cold pump can be effected by either the magnetic flux enclosed or by tuning the temperature of reservoirs.
 This makes spin flipper doped Josephson junction loop much more versatile as regards possible applications.
 As a quantum heat engine, the proposed device is much more efficient than previously proposed Josephson quantum heat engines\cite{bsc,carr}.
 Further, when operating as a quantum refrigerator, COP of the proposed device is higher than that seen in Refs.~\cite{bsc,carr}.
 In Table I, we see that although work done by Josephson heat engine proposed in Ref.~\onlinecite{carr} is larger than ours, but efficiency of the Josephson quantum heat engine discussed in this work is much larger than those of Josephson heat engines of Refs.~\onlinecite{bsc,carr}.
 Further, as a Josephson quantum refrigerator, COP of the proposed device is huge compared to other Josephson quantum refrigerator proposals.
+To conclude, in this work we have shown that a 1D Josephson junction loop doped with a spin flipper, and attached to two thermal reservoirs at inequivalent temperatures via thermal valves can act as a Josephson quantum heat engine or quantum refrigerator or as a Joule pump or even as a cold pump. {The main advantage of spin flipper in our device is that in presence of spin flip scattering we can tune our device} from engine mode to other operating modes like refrigerator or Joule pump/Cold pump not only via changing the temperatures of the reservoirs, but also via the enclosed flux in Josephson junction loop which is the most lucrative aspect of work, since this fact alone implies a much greater possibility of our proposal being experimentally realized. {Thus, spin flip scattering is necessary to enhance the tunability of our device.}